zithiat/asd/README.md

 # Advanced Software Design
-This is a repository for the Advanced Software Design - CS525 DE - course from MIU.
+This is a repository for the Advanced Software Design course - CS525 ASD - from MIU.

 Contents:
 - Slides for the lessons